-The trek starts at Sonamarg, a 3 hour drive from Srinagar.
+The trek starts at Sonamarg, a 3 to 4 hour drive from Srinagar.
 If you choose to stay at Srinagar, start early to reach Sonamarg by noon.
 The trek can be paced out more evenly if you make Sonamarg as your base.
-This gives you more trekking time on day 1.
+This gives you more trekking time on day 2.

 3 hour ascent followed by 1 hour descent and finally a gentle ascent to Nichnai (6 hours, 9kms)

 The trek starts 3 kms out of Sonamarg, on the Srinagar road.
 Exactly at the 3 km mark, spot a lone Dhaba on the right.
 The place also sells packaged water, biscuits etc and is your last place to pick up short eats.
 The next trace of dwelling civilization is only at Naranag at the end of the trek.

 A jeep track diverts to the right off the main road at the shop.
 The track goes down to the level of the Sindh river flows in between the mud track and the main road.
 The trekking trail starts along the track but quickly diverts higher up.
 10 minutes into the trek, the trail bends left and enters a green meadow.
 The meadow directly overlooks the Sonamarg town.